EDUCATION IS EMPOWERMENT, ONLY THE EDUCATED ARE FREE

-The participation of Team Jamaica Robotics is a project that the Union of Jamaican Alumni Associations (USA), Inc. (UJAA) has adopted, sponsoring in partnership with the 53 member alumni associations in the USA.
-UJAA is responsible for the organization, coordination, project management, and interfacing with First Global.
+The participation of Team Jamaica Robotics is a project that the Union of Jamaican Alumni Associations (USA), Inc. (UJAA) has adopted, sponsoring in partnership with the 54 member associations in the northeast USA.
+UJAA is responsible for the organization, coordination, project management, and interfacing with FIRST Global.
 Additionally, Jamaica’s Ministry of Education, Youth and Information has provided substantial resources to assist with travel and housing.
 This support allowed for an additional (3) three students from Calabar, Immaculate and St. Jago to travel as volunteer mentors.

 Coached by veteran JC Old Boys, the coed team trains at the Robotics lab at Jamaica College.
-In the inaugural year last summer in Washington D.C., the team placed 43rd among over 160 teams and gave an outstanding performance in Mexico City last year to finish 15th among over 150 teams, garnering a couple of awards along the way.
-Coaches Gavin Samuels and Paul Pounall are confident that the team will be equally successful this summer.
+In the inaugural year 2017 in Washington D.C., the team placed 45th among over 160 teams and gave an outstanding performance in Mexico City last year to finish 15th among over 150 teams, garnering a couple of awards along the way.
+Coaches Gavin Samuels and Paul Pounall are confident that the team will be equally successful this year.

 FIRST Global Challenge is an annual international robotics challenge to ignite a passion for Science, Technology, Engineering, and Mathematics (STEM) among the more than two billion youth across the world.
-In its second year, FIRSTGlobal has once again invited one team from every nation to participate in an event that builds bridges between high school students with different backgrounds, languages, religions, and customs.
-By bringing these future STEM leaders together in an engaging and collaborative competition that drives home the importance, excitement, and applicability of STEM education, FIRSTGlobal inspires students to learn the skills they will need to make the discoveries their parents and grandparents would consider miracles, impossibilities, or just plain science fiction.
+In its third year, FIRSTGlobal has once again invited one team from every nation to participate in an event that builds bridges between high school students with different backgrounds, languages, religions, and customs.
+By bringing these future STEM leaders together in an engaging and collaborative competition that drives home the importance, excitement, and applicability of STEM education